-To describe myself in one sentence— I am a Los Angeles creative who is passionate about creating, boxing, and riding motorcycles.
+To describe myself in one sentence— I am a Los Angeles creative who is passionate about photo/video, fitness, and riding motorcycles.

-Fun fact: prior to transferring to Texas Tech, I got to play on the Men's Football team for Kansas Wesleyan University.
+Fun fact: I am a graduate of Texas Tech University.
+I played on the Men's Football team for Kansas Wesleyan University prior to transferring to Tech.
 I played superback, a running back + receiver hybrid.

 Everything outside of photography + videography